The twist in the case of the Mexican woman sentenced to 100 lashes after denouncing aggression in Qatar

 His attacker was called to appear before the authorities, but he used an argument that favored him: he claimed to have a relationship with Paola.

 “While there was no evidence to support his accusation, there was also no presumption of innocence for me.
-And even though I was a victim, the authorities treated me as a criminal,” she said.
+And even though I was a victim, the authorities treated me as a criminal,” said the young woman.

-According to the Ministry of Foreign Affairs of Mexico, the Qatari authorities launched an investigation “which resulted in the indictment of the citizen and her attacker for the crime of zina“.
+According to the Ministry of Foreign Affairs of Mexico, the Qatari authorities launched an investigation “which resulted in the prosecution of the citizen and her attacker for the crime of zina“.

 This is how sexual relations outside of marriage or premarital relations are defined, punishable by up to seven years in prison and one hundred lashes.